Key Takeaway

 - Experian: experian.com.au — free credit score and report

-The listing was formally disputed.
-SA Power Networks acknowledged the breach in 19 days.
+ACS lodged a formal dispute citing the Code breach.
+The creditor acknowledged the breach within 19 days.
 The default was removed.

 Frequently Asked Questions

-What is a good credit score in Australia?
-On the Equifax scale (0–1,200), a Good score is 661–734.
-Very Good is 735–852.
-Excellent is 853+.
+What is a good credit score in Australia in 2026?
+On the Equifax scale (0–1,200), a Good credit score in Australia is 661–734, Very Good is 735–852, and Excellent is 853–1,200.
 Most mainstream lenders are comfortable from the Good band upward.
-A score below 660 limits your options and typically means higher interest rates.
+Below 600 on the Equifax scale, you're typically directed to specialist lending with higher rates.

 Australian Credit Solutions Pty Ltd holds Australian Credit Licence ACL 532003.
 Credit repair services are subject to individual assessment.
 Results may vary.
 This article provides general information only and does not constitute legal or financial advice.